Zhu Dehai

 Zhu Dehai (朱德海; 5 March 1911 – 3 July 1972) or Joo Duk-hae (주덕해) was a Korean Chinese revolutionary, educator, and politician of the People's Republic of China.
 He served as a political commissar of the Eighth Route Army during the Second Sino-Japanese War.
 He was the first governor of Yanbian Korean Autonomous Prefecture from 1952 to 1965.
 He also served as the member of the National People's Congress (NPC) for several years.
 He was known as a political moderate and defied orders from the during the Great Leap Forward while maintaining a close relationship with the North Korean government.
 During the Cultural Revolution, the Red Guards stigmatized Zhu as a North Korean spy, and he was expelled from all political positions.

-As a Korean minority high-ranking cadre, Zhu contributed to improve the social status of Korean minority in China.
+As a Korean minority high-ranking cadre, Zhu contributed to improve the social status of the Korean minority in China.
 His support for Korean's autonomy in northeastern China culminated in the establishment of Yanbian Korean Autonomous Prefecture in 1952.
 He also paid attention to the education for Korean Chinese.
 In Yan'an, Zhu was a founder of the Military and Political University for Korean Revolution (朝鲜革命军政大学; 조선혁명군정대학).
 He also played a crucial role in the establishment of Yanbian University, the first university in Yanbian prefecture.

 Born as the son of a poor Korean farmer who immigrated to Primorsky Krai, Russian Empire in 1911, Zhu was inspired to become a communist by attending a school sponsored by Korean communists.
 As a member of the Chinese Communist Party (CCP), he engaged in guerrilla actions against the Japanese invasion of Manchuria in 1931.
 In 1935, he followed the party's command to study at the Communist University of the Toilers of the East and graduated in 1938.